Amazing Stories, 1926.

 Instruction spaces designed for work with special collections materials are an integral component of a successful primary source session.

-- Classrooms: TUSC classroom spaces, located in Jones Hall 306 (Luis Prima Room) and HTML, Room 603 can accommodate up to 25 students per session, between the hours of 9:00- 5:00 on weekdays throughout the academic year.
+- Classrooms: TUSC classroom spaces, located in Jones Hall 306 (Louis Prima Room) and HTML, Room 603 can accommodate up to 25 students per session, between the hours of 9:00- 5:00 on weekdays throughout the academic year.
 TUSC can make special arrangements for classes with large enrollments and evening or weekend courses.

 - Exhibition Spaces.
 The main gallery as well as smaller exhibit spaces throughout Jones Hall are available for class curated exhibits or creative projects that utilize Special Collections materials.